QueenieCplusplus/IAP/README.md

 * 1.1, in cloud console, open the cloud shell tab, and type follwing cmd line to clone app from github.

       git clone https://github.com/googlecodelabs/user-authentication-with-iap.git

       cd user-authentication-with-iap
+      // change to main project folder

+      cd 1-HelloWorld
+      // change from main folder to subfolder

+* tips & attentions:

+the main code is in main.py file, it use framework called flask, which responds requests with contents of template.

+1. the template file is in templates/index.html, which shows a plain HTML.
+2. the other template is in templates/privacy.html, which contains privacy policy.
+3. requirements.txt lists all the libs that app uses.
+4. app.yaml file tells GCP this app is wrapped in GAE.